GalSim-developers/GalSim-Euclid-Like/README.md

 astropy>=2.0,
 ```

-The source code has not published to pypi.
+The source code has not been published to pypi.
 To install from source code:
 ```
 git clone git@github.com:GalSim-developers/GalSim-Euclid-Like.git
 ```